-ACP Ameren ComEd MidAmerican All Utilities Uncommitted HACP 12,959,933 22,249,927 21,197,584 - 35,209,860 34,157,517 ARES ACP 23,519,409 42, 745,956 874,362 13,556 66, 278,931393,771 Total Available ACPs 36,479,342 64, 995,883 071,946 13,556 101,488,781100,564,844
+ACP Ameren ComEd MidAmerican All Utilities Uncommitted HACP 12,959,933 21,197,584 - 34,157,517 ARES ACP 23,519,409 42,874,362 13,556 66,393,771 Total Available ACPs 36,479,342 64,071,946 13,556 100,564,844

 In its First Revised Plan, the Agency proposed, and the ICC accepted, that the utility held ACPs should be used in each delivery year after the use of funds collected pursuant to Section 16-108(k) for both Forward Procurements and the Adjustable Block Program, providing the Agency with a reserve balance of funds through which it could cover expenditures in excess of Section 16-108(k) collections.
-This approach was necessary to minimize the risk of payment deferrals in the 2021-2022 delivery year and the two years directly thereafter, during which the Available Net RPS Budget had been projected to be negative, meaning that absent this change to the use of utility-held ACPs, contractual expenditures would need to be pulled back (under curtailment clauses in the REC
+This approach was necessary to minimize the risk of payment deferrals in the 2021-2022 delivery year and the two years directly thereafter, during which the Available Net RPS Budget had

-175 2016 and 2017 Distributed Generation procurements for MidAmerican were funded out of MidAmerican's Renewable Energy Resources budget, as MidAmerican does not have any Hourly Alternative Compliance Payments.
+$^{^{170}}$ 2016 and 2017 Distributed Generation procurements for MidAmerican were funded out of MidAmerican's Renewable Energy Resources budget, as MidAmerican does not have any Hourly Alternative Compliance Payments.

-176 Section 16-115D of the PUA provides that while "[t]hrough May 31, 2017, all alternative compliance payments by alternative retail electric suppliers shall be deposited in the Illinois Power Agency Renewable Energy Resources Fund," "beginning with the delivery year commencing June 1, 2017, all alternative compliance payments by alternative retail electric suppliers shall be remitted to the applicable electric utility" and not deposited into the RERF.
+171 Section 16-115D of the PUA provides that while "[t]hrough May 31, 2017, all alternative compliance payments by alternative retail electric suppliers shall be deposited in the Illinois Power Agency Renewable Energy Resources Fund," "beginning with the delivery year commencing June 1, 2017, all alternative compliance payments by alternative retail electric suppliers shall be remitted to the applicable electric utility" and not deposited into the RERF.
 (220 ILCS 5/16-115D(d)(4), (4.5).)
 See also 83 Ill Adm.
 Code Part 455.
 ComEd's balance reflects interest earned on the ARES ACP funds held by ComEd, while Ameren Illinois' and MidAmerican's do not.

-contracts) from what was committed in order to bring the Available Net RPS Budget for the delivery year to zero.
+been projected to be negative, meaning that absent this change to the use of utility-held ACPs, contractual expenditures would need to be pulled back (under curtailment clauses in the REC contracts) from what was committed in order to bring the Available Net RPS Budget for the delivery year to zero.

 With the delays in project energization created by the COVID-19 pandemic, it appeared in 2021 that, even with the use of utility-held ACPs, contract payment deferrals could occur, thus resulting the IPA petitioning the ICC to reopen Docket No. 19-0995 for authorizing a payment deferral system.
 While the enactment of Public Act 102-0662 has alleviated those near-term budgetary concerns, the full budgetary impact of the changes to the RPS are not fully known or understood.
-As a result, for this 2022 Long-Term Plan, the Agency recommends maintainingwill maintain the approach of holding utility-held ACPs in reserve.
+As a result, for this 2022 Long-Term Plan, the Agency will maintain the approach of holding utility-held ACPs in reserve.
 The Agency will consider alternative uses of utility-held ACPs to maximize their impact on increasing RPS activities in its next Long-Term Plan.